Skip to content

 Deploy LoRAX on Kubernetes

-LoRAX ships with production-ready Helm charts and Docker images, making Kubernetes deployment straightforward.
+LoRAX ships with Helm charts and Docker images, so Kubernetes deployment is straightforward.

 Prerequisites